materialdoc/materialdoc-web/docs/components/progress.md

-# Progress
+# Progress & activity

 ## Circular

 ![](../images/circular-progress-1.gif)

-!!! note "From google material design [documentation](https://material.io/guidelines/components/progress-activity.html#)."
+!!! quote "From google material design [documentation](https://material.io/guidelines/components/progress-activity.html#)."
     Minimize visual changes that occur while your app loads content by representing each operation with a single activity indicator.

     For example, a refresh operation should display either a refresh bar or an activity circle, but not both.